John McCrumbly

-John Paul McCrumbly (born July 28, 1952) is a former American football linebacker.
-After playing college football at Tyler Junior College and Texas A&M University, McCrumbly played a season for the Buffalo Bills of the National Football League (NFL) in 1975.
+John Paul McCrumbly (July 28, 1953 – October 13, 2025) was an American professional football player who was a linebacker for the Buffalo Bills of the National Football League (NFL).
+After playing college football at Tyler Junior College and Texas A&M University, McCrumbly played a season for the Bills in 1975.

 Early life

 McCrumbly played linebacker and fullback at Woodrow Wilson High School in Dallas in the school's early days of racial integration.
 He made the varsity football team as a sophomore.
 He became the school's first black football star.
 When McCrumbly was a junior, he rushed for more than 1,900 yards and scored 19 touchdowns as Woodrow Wilson made it to the state semifinals.
 He was a consensus all-state selection in 1970.

 McCrumbly subsequently played linebacker for Tyler Junior College, where he was a second-team National Junior College Athletic Association (NJCAA) All-American in 1971 and 1972.
 The 1972 Tyler Junior College team led the NJCAA in total defense.
-McCrumbly then played linebacker at Texas A&M University, where he played alongside linebackers Garth TenNapel and Ed Simonini.
+McCrumbly then played linebacker at Texas A&M University, where he played alongside Aggies linebackers Garth TenNapel and Ed Simonini.